superduper-io/superduper/README.md

 ## ⚡ Integrations (*more coming soon*):

-Easily implement AI without the need to copy and move your data to complex MLOps pipelines and specialized vector databases.
-Integrate, train, and manage your AI models and APIs directly with your chosen database, using a simple Python interface.
+**Build AI applications easily without needing to move your data to complex pipelines and specialized vector databases.
+Integrate AI and vector search directly with your database including real-time inference and model training.
+All through a simple Python interface!**

 ### Datastores
 Unlock the power of SuperDuperDB to connect and manage various types of data sources effortlessly!